Joan Heaton Architects is an award winning architecture firm specializing in residential design.

-We provide comprehensive residential design services with a personalized approach.
-We listen to your wishes, communicate clearly and create meaningful space for you and your family.
+We take pride in designing purposeful and well-crafted architecture that responds to each client’s needs and desires.
+We provide comprehensive design services with a personalized approach; we listen to your wishes, communicate clearly and create meaningful space for you and your family.

 We recognize that the success of a project depends on teamwork.
 Since 1996, we have collaborated with consultants, local contractors, and talented craftspeople to create enduring homes.

-Joan Heaton brings over 25 years of professional experience to the practice.
+Joan Heaton brings over 30 years of professional experience to the practice.
 Joan worked in Rome, Italy and at several firms in Vermont before opening her own firm in 1996.
 She is a licensed architect in Vermont and New York, a graduate of Cornell University’s College of Architecture, Art and Planning, and a member of the American Institute of Architects.

 For several summer seasons, Joan worked as an instructor for the Hurricane Island Outward Bound School in Maine and was on the faculty of Alaska Outward Build, an educational endeavor combining wilderness living, community service, environmental design, and building construction.

 Joan makes design decisions and material selections with a keen sensitivity to the environment.
 At the Yestermorrow School in Warren, Vermont, Joan taught courses and developed a curriculum focused on evaluating green building materials.
 Putting green practices and materials to the test, she has participated in building projects of her own design, including her home.
 Joan lives at the end of a dirt road with her husband and son in Lincoln, Vermont.

 Joan is inspired by Vermont’s natural landscapes and vernacular structures and stays connected by hiking, cycling and sculling.
 An alumnus of the Phillips Academy Andover and Cornell University crew teams, Joan now rows on nearby Lake Dunmore.